- 26 Mar 2013

-Executive Summary — The United States has witnessed a large increase in income concentration over the past several decades.
+Overview — The United States has witnessed a large increase in income concentration over the past several decades.
 While standard theory predicts that support for redistribution should increase with income inequality, there has been little evidence of greater demand for redistribution despite historic increases in income concentration.
 A possible explanation is that people are unaware of the increase in inequality, and greater information would substantially move redistributive preferences.
 The authors examine the determinants of redistributive preferences through randomized online survey experiments with Amazon Mechanical Turk, a rapidly growing new laboratory to carry out social experiments.
 The results show that information changes people's beliefs about the current level of inequality and leads them to become more favorable to redistributive policies like the estate tax.
 Key concepts include:

 - Respondents update their views about income inequality when presented with information about the current distribution of income.
 Liberals and conservatives differ greatly in their perception of inequality, but receiving information about inequality closes roughly forty percent of this "opinion gap."